-We have just passed a very important event.
-In fact, the most important event in the Jewish calendar, Passover.
-Just a week ago the supreme season for the Jewish people.
-The supreme celebration of the greatest event in Israel's history as a nation, her redemption from Egypt.
+We have just passed a very important event, in fact, the most important event in the Jewish calendar, Passover, just a week ago the supreme season for the Jewish people, the supreme celebration of the greatest event in Israel's history as a nation, her redemption from Egypt.
 That is where Israelites go in their memory to affirm the divine origins really of their national identity.
-Rescued out of hundreds of years of slavery and captivity in a pagan land in order to be brought in to the land of Canaan, the land of promise, the beloved nation of Israel.
+Rescued out of hundreds of years of slavery and captivity in a pagan land in order to be brought into the land of Canaan, the land of promise, the beloved nation of Israel.

 That is their great redeeming moment in history.
 And God, Himself, originally instituted a memorial celebration called the Passover.
 It was to be a remembrance celebrated every year that the Jews might never forget the greatness and the goodness of God in rescuing them from Egypt to take them into the land He had promised to them.
 And you remember, it was called Passover because the angel of death passed over the houses which were sprinkled with the blood of the sacrificial lamb.
-And every other house, the first born were slain by that angel of death.
+In every other house, the first born were slain by that angel of death.

 And so God in His wonderful mercy and with His great power delivered Israel to bring them to the land of promise where they could worship Him.
-Where they could be blessed by Him, where they could be sheltered by Him, where they could be protected by Him.
-Where they could love Him and worship Him freely.
-However, it wasn't long after they left Egypt in a flurry of incredible divine miracles, including the parting of the Red Sea so that the whole nation of up to two million people walked across on dry land, subsequently followed by the closing of that sea on the whole of the Egyptian army and drowning them.
+Where they could be blessed by Him, where they could be sheltered by Him, where they could be protected by Him, where they could love Him and worship Him freely.
+However, it wasn't long after they left Egypt in a flurry of incredible, divine miracles, including the parting of the Red Sea so that the whole nation of up to two million people walked across on dry land, subsequently followed by the closing of that sea on the whole of the Egyptian army and drowning them.

 So they knew what God required.
 Blessing awaited them if they were obedient.
 If they were not obedient, then God promised them curses.
-Let's pick up the story in the 26th Chapter of Deuteronomy.
-After the law had been given again, after the requirements of God had been repeated and rehearsed in detail, we come down to Chapter 26 and verse 16.
+Let's pick up the story in the 26th chapter of Deuteronomy.
+After the law had been given again, after the requirements of God had been repeated and rehearsed in detail, we come down to chapter 26 and verse 16.
 "This day the Lord your God commands you to do these statutes and ordinances.
-You shall therefore be careful to do them with all your heart and with all your soul."
+You shall, therefore, be careful to do them with all your heart and with all your soul."
 This was never to be anything superficial.
 God never would be satisfied with superficial obedience.
 It was from the heart and the soul.

 And verse 18, "And the Lord has today declared."
 You've made your promise today, God makes His.
 You are His people.
 You are a treasured possession as He promised you and "you should keep all His commandments and that He shall set you on high above all nations which He has made for praise, fame, and honor, and that you shall be a consecrated people to the Lord your God as He has spoken."
 God says, you keep your side of this covenant and this commitment and I promise you that I will set you on high above all nations.
 I will make you a people for praise and fame and honor as a consecrated people to the Lord your God.